sonic-net/SONiC/doc/mgmt/Management Framework.md

 7. Translib infra gets the App module corresponding to the incoming URI.
 8. Translib infra calls the initialize function of the App module with the YGOT structures, path and payload.
 9. App module caches the incoming data into the app structure.
-10. App module calls Transformer function to translate the request from cached YGOT structures into redis ABNF format.
+10. App module calls Transformer function to translate the request from cached YGOT structures into Redis ABNF format.
 It also gets all the keys that will be affected as part of this request.
 11. App module returns the list of keys that it wants to keep a watch on along with the status.
 12. Translib infra invokes the start transaction request exposed by the DB access layer.
-13. DB access layer performs a WATCH of all the keys in the redis DB.
+13. DB access layer performs a WATCH of all the keys in the Redis DB.
 If any of these keys are modified externally then the EXEC call in step 26 will fail.
 14. Status being returned from Redis.
 15. Status being returned from DB access layer.
 16. Translib then invokes the processWrite API on the App module.